SimonCropp/WinDebloat/src/actions.include.md

 ##### Notes:

 * Disables the prompt to set chrome as the default browser
+* Use [Change Default Apps in Windows](https://support.microsoft.com/en-au/windows/change-default-apps-in-windows-e5d82cad-17d1-c53b-3505-f10a32e1894d) to manually control the default browser

 #### DefaultBrowserSettingEnabled